Keeping you safe and well

 For more detailed information, please see the FAQs section of this site.

-Will I be required to wear a face covering?
+Do I need to wear a face covering?

 What will the University do if there is an increase in cases of coronavirus?

 Should restrictions or alert levels increase, the University and colleges will put in place contingency plans in order to adapt rapidly as necessary – ensuring we are able to operate safely while maintaining excellent standards of education for students.
 For more information, refer to the University status and response page.

 What should I do if I feel anxious about coronavirus?

 It is normal to feel sad, stressed, confused, scared or angry during a crisis.
 There are some great resources out there to help support your mental health, whether you are in Oxford or away, and especially when self-isolating.
 Student Minds has a list of advice and tips on their website and further links.
-The Counselling Service website has a range of supportive resources and information about managing mental health conditions.
+The University's Counselling Service website has a range of supportive resources and information about managing mental health conditions.

 If you have an existing mental health condition, then we know this may be a particularly challenging time.
 You can find public health advice for supporting your mental health on the PHE website.
 A 24/7 NHS mental health helpline has also recently been launched to take pressure off 111 for mental health advice in Oxfordshire and Buckinghamshire.